nus-cs3281/website/admin/callForApplications.md

 **The class enrollment is capped at 20 students** due to resource constraints.

-There is a soft lower bound for students’ **CAP of 3.9**; you may still apply for CS3281&2 if they have a CAP below 3.9, provided you can show evidence of a strong passion for software engineering %%e.g., side projects done%%.
+There is a soft lower bound for students’ **<tooltip content="previous known as CAP">GPA</tooltip> of 3.9**; you may still apply for CS3281&2 if they have a GPA below 3.9, provided you can show evidence of a strong passion for software engineering %%e.g., side projects done%%.

 <box type="important" seamless>

-To get the full value of these module pair, you are encouraged to stay involved with the projects beyond the semester time to experience leading/managing live projects.
-Furthermore, this module depends on past students mentoring current students.
+To get the full value of these course pair, you are encouraged to stay involved with the projects beyond the semester time to experience leading/managing live projects.
+Furthermore, this course depends on past students mentoring current students.
 Such work can count for CS3282 and possibly be paid.<br>
 ==**Please do not apply if you are not sincerely interested in staying with the projects beyond the semester to  become project mentors**==.
 </box>

-Student selection is **not based on ModReg**.
+Student selection is **not based on CourseReg**.
 Instead, submit your application using ==[this application form](https://forms.office.com/r/SvtnieQXND)== (requires NUSNET login, requires you to upload the latest transcript).

-{{ icon_deadline }} Interested students are to **complete the application process by Mon 5th December {{ previous_year }}**.
+{{ icon_deadline }} Interested students are to **complete the application process by Mon 11th December {{ previous_year }}**.
 Late applications will not be entertained.

-The outcome of all applications are expected to be **released via email around 21 December {{ previous_year }}**.
+The outcome of all applications are expected to be **released via email around Wed 27 December {{ previous_year }}**.

 <!-- ==================================================================================================== -->